SkillsFundingAgency/dfc-shared-appgateway/Resources/ArmTemplates/app-gateway.md

 backendHttpSettings: (required) array of object

 A list of settings for connecting to the back end application(s).
+The first setting in the array is used for the default routing rule.

 Each backend setting is specified by an object consisting of